WizardOfOz-1/WriteOnGithubChart/README.md

 # WriteOnGithubChart
-Messing with Github's contrib chart is fun lmao
+Messing with Github's contrib chart is fun lmao.